THE ISLANDS OF PORT SHELTER

 UNESCO GLOBAL GEOPARK

 2 DAY CAMPING TRIP

-Shelter Bay, Sai Kung is in the north eastern region of Hong Kong SAR, surrounded by undeveloped country park this is a beautiful sea kayak journey just 1 hour from Hong Kong city!
+Shelter Bay, Sai Kung is in the north eastern region of Hong Kong SAR, surrounded by undeveloped Country Park.
+This is a beautiful sea kayak journey that starts just 1 hour from Hong Kong city!

 WHAT TO EXPECT

 This is a beautiful 2 day sea kayaking camping trip that explores the inner islands of the UNESCO Global Geopark of Hong Kong.

 You will paddle approximately 16 klms per day so you need to be relativey fit.
 We visit numerous islands of the group as well as snorkle on coral reefs, view amazing coastal formations including sea arches, sea caves and sea tunnels.

 This trip is in the most beautiful part of Hong Kong so expect to be amazed.